jbcoe/value_types/DRAFT.md

 The authors are sceptical of the value of a small buffer optimisation for objects from a type hierarchy.
-If the buffer is too small then all instances of `polymorphic` will be larger that needed as they will allocate heap in addition to having the memory from the buffer as part of the object size.
+If the buffer is too small then all instances of `polymorphic` will be larger than needed as they will allocate heap in addition to having the memory from the buffer as part of the object size.
 If the buffer is too big then polymorphic objects will be larger than necessary, potentially introducing the need for `indirect<polymorphic<T>>`.

-With usage experience implementers will be able to determine if a small buffer optimisation is worthwhile.
+With usage experience, implementers will be able to determine if a small buffer optimisation is worthwhile.
 We leave `polymorphic` specified so that a small buffer optimisation is possible.